thaddavis/crewai_and_agentops_script/video_script/1/8_adding_environment_variables.md

 First, we have to sign up on OpenAI's platform: `https://platform.openai.com/`

-OpenAI pricing model is usage-based like a gas station.
+OpenAI's pricing is usage-based like a gas station.
 So you might need to add a couple dollars of credits to your account.

 If you've never used OpenAI's platform, I'd suggest adding the minimum amount allowed as that should be more than enough for what we're doing here

-You can add more credits later as needed
+You can also add more credits later if needed

 `https://platform.openai.com/api-keys`

-After you have your platform account set up...
+After you have your OpenAI platform account set up...

-Provision an API_KEY
+You'll provision an API_KEY

-And make sure you keep this key private so no one besides you creates charges on your account
+Make sure you keep this key private so no one besides you creates charges on your account

-And then here is how we securely add this key to our CrewAI project
+And then here is how we securely add this API key to our CrewAI project

 ## Add environment variables